 2. Radio communication system

 As the name suggests, the radio communication system makes use of radio to transmit a communication from the sender to the receiver.
-This communication system requires the use of an antenna receiver at both ends.
+This communication system requires the use of an antenna receiver at both ends of line communication.

-The signals are produced with the help of an antenna, which is transmitted to the signal at the receiver end.
+The electrical signals travel and are produced with the help of an antenna, which is transmitted to the signal at the receiver end.
 The communication message is transferred with the help of waves.

 Radio has a signal filter to filter out different signals.
 Information on some signals is unwanted while some signals are wanted.
 Therefore, radios have a tuning facility by which the receiver can tune to a particular frequency on which you can receive the intended message of the sender.